edemaine/poketree/README.md

   i.e., number of descendants including the node itself.
   (Useful for illustrating sequence binary trees, which support accessing the *i*th node in traversal order.)
+* **Heap index** (yellow, right):
+  The 1-based index of the node in the heap array, when in heap mode (and more generally, the 1-based BFS order of the node).

 ### Speed